DataBrewery/cubes/doc/mapping.rst

             }
     }

-Disadvantage of the explicit way is it's verbosity and the fact that developer has to write more metadata, obviously.

 Both, explicit and implicit mappings have ability to specify default database schema (if you are using Oracle, PostgreSQL or any other DB which supports